Stinay/Tanks/README.md

 # Tanks
-This is a prototype of the game 'Tanks' that I developed myself using Gradle and the Processing library for my Java assignment in the unit
+This is a prototype of the game 'Tanks' that I developed myself using Gradle and the Processing library for my Java assignment at USYD.
-COMP9003 Object-Oriented Programming at USYD.

 | Keyboard input | Action                                   |
 |----------------|------------------------------------------|